Ryad-code/Idle-Clicker-Game/README.md

 5. Build for production: `npm run build`

 ## Core Mechanics
-- **Production**: Calculated from unit values, grid bonuses, and active upgrades.
+- **Production**: Calculated from unit values, grid bonuses, active upgrades, and stacking multipliers.
 - **Clicking**: Earns points based on production with upgrade multipliers.
 - **Bonuses**: Triggered by unit positions (e.g., chains, clusters, synergies).
+- **Stacking**: Units of the same type can be stacked up to their maximum capacity by moving them onto each other, multiplying their production.
+- **Capacity Management**: Upgrade unit types to double their stacking capacity.
 - **Upgrades**: Purchased with points; expire after time.

 ## API Reference